WolfIcefang/dactyl-chimera-keyboard/docs/index.md

 ### Tips for making an efficient layout:

 - Use a spreadsheet or Inkscape drawing to brainstorm.
 Spreadsheets are easy to edit, but Inkscape lets you represent combos and tap dance sequences by drawing lines and arrows.
+- Place the keys you use most often in the center of each layer, and unimportant keys near the edges.
+- Sometimes your fingers will "already know where to go".
+If you keep hitting the "wrong" key because you expect a certain keycode to be there, find a way to move that keycode there.
-- Keep a list of every possible keyboard symbol.
-Cross off symbols you've found a spot for.
+- Keep a list of every possible keyboard key.
+Cross off keycodes once you've found a spot for them.
+Include every key found on a full size keyboard.
 - Beware of Enter and Escape!
-Depending on the app you use, pressing these keys can clear text boxes or instantly send a message.
+Pressing these keys can clear text boxes or instantly send a message.
 Tab and Alt are also mildly powerful.
 - Never bridge your combos or tap dance across both halves of the keyboard.
 There will come a time when you must hold something in one hand and type in the other. (even if it's just your mouse.)
 My original Corne layout used a combo of left thumb and right thumb as "enter"; it was almost impossible to use.
 - Pay attention to "bigrams" and "trigrams", keys you often press in a particular sequence.
 For example, every sentence you write ends with a tap dance of [period] -> [space] -> [shift].
-If you put shift and spacebar under the same thumb, you'll suddenly feel inclined to write run-on sentences.
+If you put shift and spacebar under the same thumb, you'll feel inclined to write run-on sentences.
-- You can find a spreadsheet of the Dactyl Chimera's best layouts in this GitHub's releases page.
+- A spreadsheet of "starter layouts" is included this GitHub's releases page.
+These layouts are provided to inspire you, not restrict you.
 - Finally, never be afraid to change your layout.
-Finding a good keymap is a mixture of logic, listening to pre-existing muscle memory, and accepting your company software's terrible keyboard shortcuts.
+Finding a good keymap is a mixture of experimentation, logical patterns of symbols, muscle memory, and the keyboard shortcuts you use.

 ## Buying components